What are Women’s Issues?

 - Domestic Violence – There are many types of domestic violence, some of which can take place in childhood and others which a woman may face in her current situation.
 Domestic violence may be emotional, physical, verbal, or psychological.
 Some of the most common ways that domestic violence presents itself are through name-calling, stalking, violence, humiliation, and manipulation by the abuser.
 When a woman is in an abusive relationship, she may feel worthless, depressed, isolated or anxious.
 Women who are in violent or abusive relationships often come to believe that they deserve to be abused or that it’s their fault.

-- Sexual Abuse – Sexual abuse can take many forms, from sexual harassment to rape, but the underlying thread is that the abuser uses sexual activity as a way to exert power over their victim.
-Women who have suffered from sexual abuse may often blame themselves, thinking that the abuse is their fault for dressing a certain way, behaving a certain way, drinking too much, or engaging in other behaviors that they perceive to have caused the abuse to happen.
-Women who have been sexually abused often experience depression, anxiety, post-traumatic stress disorder (PTSD), have difficulty forming relationships, may feel unsafe in future sexual situations, and may even have suicidal thoughts.
+- Sexual Abuse – Sexual abuse can take many forms, from sexual harassment to rape, but the underlying thread is that the abuser exerts power over their victim through unwanted sexual acts.
+And although a person of any gender can experience sexual abuse, women are, by far, most commonly victimized.
+Women who have suffered from sexual abuse often blame themselves, rationalizing the abuse as their fault for dressing a certain way, behaving a certain way, drinking too much, etc. While the sexual abuse itself is hugely traumatic, women who have been sexually abused also often experience depression, anxiety, post-traumatic stress disorder (PTSD), struggle to form relationships, feel unsafe in future sexual situations, and for some, they may even experience suicidal thoughts.

 - Hormonal Changes – While every woman experiences hormonal changes throughout her life, some women can struggle with these changes and experience both mental and physical difficulties as a result.
 The most significant hormonal changes that women experience are puberty, pregnancy and the postpartum period, and menopause.
 Many women struggle with the physical and emotional changes that take place in their bodies during each of these hormonal phases and may experience mood changes that are more drastic than what is considered to be normal.
 The emotional challenges that occur with hormonal changes leave many women susceptible to anxiety and depression.